RHFieldProductManagement/baremetal-ipi-lab/06-addworker.md

-#**Adding/Building a Worker**
+#**Add Additional Worker**

-In this section we're going to demonstrate how to expand a KNI environment with an additional **worker** node, i.e. a node that will just run workloads, not cluster services.
-The eagle eyed amongst you may notice that we listed _"NUM\_WORKERS=0"_ in our initial configuration file, but we've actually got a spare unused "baremetal" host in the environment you're working in.
-We simply need to tell the baremetal operator about it, and get it to deploy CoreOS+OpenShift onto it.
+In this section we're going to demonstrate how to expand a Baremetal IPI environment with an additional 3rd **worker** node, i.e. a node that will just run workloads, not cluster services.
+The eagle eyed amongst you may notice that we listed _"NUM\_WORKERS=2"_ in our initial configuration file, but we've actually got a spare unused "baremetal" host in the environment you're working in.
+We simply need to tell the baremetal operator about it, and get it to deploy RHCOS and OpenShift onto it.

 We need to supply a baremetal node defintion to the baremetal operator to do this, and thankfully there's a handy script in the metal3-io repo that we can use to help us, and the repo is already cloned for us by the dev-scripts.
 Let's first navigate to the location of this script: